Manchester–Boston Regional Airport: Pre-jet age

-Post-Jet Age
+Post-jet age

 On April 22, 1971, at 5:00 pm, an 18-year-old single-engine Beechcraft Bonanza, registered to New England Aviation Corp., crashed during takeoff, killing four people (one crew, three passengers).

-On July 31, 1973, Delta Air Lines Flight 723 from Burlington, Vermont to Boston was diverted to Manchester to pick up passengers stranded by a flight cancellation.
+On July 31, 1973, Delta Air Lines Flight 723 from Burlington, Vermont, to Boston was diverted to Manchester to pick up passengers stranded by a flight cancellation.
 After leaving Manchester it continued to Boston, but during landing there the McDonnell Douglas DC-9-31 hit a sea wall at the end of Runway 4, killing 83 passengers and six crew.

 On October 3, 1979, a small private plane carrying Agnetha Fältskog of the Swedish pop band ABBA was traveling on one of the last legs of their 1979 North American tour (New York City to Boston).
 The plane flew through one of the worst severe storms in recent Connecticut history.
 It is speculated that the plane may have encountered a tornado during this event.
 It was able to make a diversion to Manchester landing on a second attempt while low on fuel.
 This was a key moment in starting Fältskog's fear of air travel.

 On November 2, 1990, US Airways Flight 506 to Pittsburgh collided with a flock of birds after takeoff.
 No one was injured and the DC-9 returned safely to MHT.

 On January 22, 1991, at 10:10 am, Continental Express Flight 3550 from Newark went off runway 7.
 No one was injured and the cause of the crash was ruled to be a hydraulic steering mechanism failure.

+On November 8, 2005, AirNow Air Cargo Flight 352 crashed after a refueling stop on a flight from Essex County Airport in Fairfield Township, Essex County, New Jersey to Bangor International Airport, Bangor, Maine.
+The aircraft suffered a failure of the left engine upon takeoff, resulting in an uncontrolled left descent.
+The Embraer 110 crashed into a Walmart Garden Center approximately 1/2 mi north of the airport, shearing off both wings upon impact.
+The pilot was helped from the wreckage by customers and employees of the Garden Center.